 Paul Edick.
-Mr. Edick joined our company in January 2017 as President and Chief Executive Officer.
+Mr. Edick joined our company in January 2017 as President and Chief Executive Officer and was appointed as Chairman in June 2018.
 Previously, Mr. Edick was a founding partner of 3G Advisors, a consultancy firm to the pharmaceutical, healthcare and healthcare investor communities.
-From 2010 to 2014, Mr. Edick was the chief executive officer of Durata Therapeutics, Inc. prior to its acquisition in November 2014.
+From 2010 to 2014, Mr. Edick was the chief executive officer of Durata Therapeutics, Inc., prior to its acquisition in November 2014.
 Prior to that, Mr. Edick was chief executive officer of Ganic Pharmaceuticals, Inc., a Warburg Pincus investment search vehicle, from 2008 to 2010.
 Before that, from 2006 to 2008, Mr. Edick was chief executive officer of MedPointe Healthcare, Inc. and served as its president of pharmaceutical operations from 2002 to 2006.

-Mr. Edick currently serves on the board of directors for PDL BioPharma, Inc. and Iterum Therapeutics Limited.
-Mr. Edick has also previously served on a number of pharmaceutical and healthcare company boards including Circassia Pharmaceuticals Plc, Sucampo Pharmaceuticals, Inc., Durata Therapeutics, Amerita, Inc. and Informed Medical Communications, Inc. Mr. Edick received a B.A. degree in psychology from Hamilton College.
+Mr. Edick currently serves on the board of directors for Iterum Therapeutics Limited.
+Mr. Edick has also previously served on a number of pharmaceutical and healthcare company boards including Circassia Pharmaceuticals Plc, Sucampo Pharmaceuticals, Inc., Durata Therapeutics, NewLink Genetics Corp., Neos Therapeutics, Inc. and PDL BioPharma, Inc. Mr. Edick received a B.A. degree in psychology from Hamilton College.
 We believe Mr. Edick is qualified to serve on our board of directors because of his management and industry experience.

 Barry Deutsch.
 Mr. Deutsch joined our company in July 2017 as our vice president, business development.
 In April 2018, Mr. Deutsch was appointed as our Chief Financial Officer.
 Previously, from 2007 to 2017, Mr. Deutsch was a vice president for the BioScience Division of Baxter Healthcare Corporation, Baxalta Incorporated following its spinoff from Baxter, and Shire plc following its acquisition of Baxalta.
-Mr. Deutsch's roles included serving as a member of the Baxter senior management team, vice president of business development at Baxter BioScience and Baxalta and head of business development and public-private partnerships for the intercontinental region at Baxalta and Shire.
+Mr. Deutsch's roles included serving as vice president of business development at Baxter BioScience and Baxalta and head of business development and public-private partnerships for the intercontinental region at Baxalta and Shire.